elatella/jenkins-techlab/content/en/docs/20_additional/scripted/07_scripted_parameters.md

 Use the snippet generator for the ``properties`` step, option "This build is parametrized" to see all available types.

-**Note:** Use the "Build with Parameters" action on Jenkins master and change the greetings value.
+**Note:** Use the "Build with Parameters" action on Jenkins main and change the greetings value.
 The build log output will show the changed greeting.